 A flute model is normally identified in three different levels: student flutes, intermediate or professional.
 Their price is directly related to their level:

 - The higher the flute level, the more costly it will be.
-A beginner flute price is in the range of hundreds of dollars, professional flutes, are in the thousands range
+A beginner flute price is in the range of hundreds of dollars, while professional flutes, are in the thousands range

 - As levels grow, quality does also.
 Manufacturers typically enhance the consistency, usability, and durability of flutes by targeting higher-level players (intermediate to professional).